DanCibis201/PAM-Labs/README.md

 ## Lab 3 - Flutter
 Advanced use of UI components.
 Animations.
 Realization of the app according to the defined design.

 Create a mobile application: Calculator with the simplest operations.
+The design from the given link will be used: https://www.figma.com/file/wgmhjxiTdLH2TWdJ0Nxh29/Vasile-Barbaro%C8%99---PAM-LAB2?node-id=1%3A3

 ### Getting Started